AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: Related Work

 \section{Related Work}

-This section provides an overview of recent LLM-based methods, highlighting the application of LLM-enabled ICL for dynamic task scheduling, network optimization, and security, as well as broader LLM-based strategies for UAV operations, edge intelligence, and autonomous system coordination.
+This section provides an overview of recent LLM-assisted methods, highlighting the use of LLM-assisted ICL for dynamic task scheduling, network optimization, and autonomous decision-making, as well as broader LLM-based strategies for UAV operations, edge intelligence, and autonomous infrastructure monitoring.